 Harnessing the Power of the Mandibular Movement

-The mandibular movement is simply the measure of the movement of the mandibula while asleep.
-Many studies have shown that mandibular movement is an excellent marker of Sleep-Disordered Breathing.
+Jaw activity is the measure of the movement of the jaw during sleep.
+Jaw activity is made up of three components: Mouth Opening, Nervous Gnathic Twitches, and Mandibular movement.
+Many studies have shown that jaw activity is an excellent marker of Sleep-Disordered Breathing.
 Most importantly, mandibular movement is an excellent surrogate for esophageal pressure.

-The founders of Nomics decided to investigate the mandibular movement based on clinical observations.
+The founders of Nomics decided to investigate the jaw based on their clinical observations.
 They noticed that snorers and sleep apnea patients tend to open their mouths while sleeping.

 What is the JAWAC sensor ?

-JAWAC comes from “Jaw Activity” and is the most accurate way to measure the mandibular movement and mouth opening.
+JAWAC comes from “Jaw Activity” and is the most accurate way to assess the movement of the jaw and measure the opening of the mouth.
 It works by continuously measuring the distance between two sensors placed on the chin and forehead.
 The resulting signal is interpreted by an algorithm to provide a legible signal or to be further analyzed by AI to create an automated conclusion.

 What are the advantages of the JAWAC technology ?